venta380/Leptidea-Genome-size-scripts/README.md

 Leptidea genome size scripts
 # Pipeline
 1. Raw reads are first trimmed using the script "trimming.sh"
 2. K-mers are counted and converted to histogram by using the script "jellyfish.sh".
-This script also uses the the subsampling program "seqtk -sample" to subsample the reads to approximately 5X coverage.
+This script also uses the the subsampling program "sample" to subsample the reads to approximately 5X coverage.
 This scripts will give us the .histo "files" provided in genome_size_newdata_trimmed_K17_subsample_1.zip
 3. These files are then concatenated to one file called test.hist to be used in the Rscript plots_generator.R
 4. "plots_generator.R" is then run using R to obtain the genome size estimates and plots.
 # jellyfish.sh